pykello/virtqio/content/en/notes/vector-calculus/div-grad-curl/2-surface-integrals-and-divergence.md

-# Surface Integrals and Divergence
+# Surface Integrals and the Divergence
 <script>
 const offset = -50;